test-new-course-2020-21/second-task/README.md

 # second-task

-This is the second task in the test original content org.
+This is the second task in the **copy** of test original content org.